Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(A) Except as provided in division (B) of this section, no person or government entity shall provide any of the following alcohol and drug addiction services unless the services have been certified under section 5119.36 of the Revised Code:
+(A) Except as provided in division (B) of this section, if a mental health service or alcohol and drug addiction service has been specified in rules adopted under this section as a service that is required to be certified, no person or government entity shall provide that service unless it has been certified under section 5119.36 of the Revised Code.

 (B) Division (A) of this section does not apply to either of the following:

-(2) An individual who provides the services described in divisions (A)(1) to (3) of this section as part of an employment or contractual relationship with a hospital outpatient clinic that is accredited by an accreditation agency or organization approved by the director of mental health and addiction services.
+(2) An individual who provides any service that is required to be certified as described in this section as part of an employment or contractual relationship with a hospital outpatient clinic that is accredited by an accreditation agency or organization approved by the director of behavioral health.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.